marcomessa/oc-banners-plugin/README.md

-# oc-bansers
+# oc-banners

-> Popup bunners for most use cases
+> Popup banners for most use cases

 `oc-banners` is a fully featured banners solution for OctoberCMS.